boydm/policy_wonk/README.md

         ...
       end

-## Loaders
+## Resources

-Loaders are similar to policies in that you define functions that can be used in the plug chain.
+Resources are similar to policies in that you define functions that can be used in the plug chain.
-Instead of making a yes/now enforcement descision, a loader will load a resource and insert it into the conn's `assigns` map.
+Instead of making a yes/now enforcement descision, a `resource` will load a resource and insert it into the conn's `assigns` map.

       defmodule MyAppWeb.Loaders do
-        use PolicyWonk.Loader         # set up support for loaders use PolicyWonk.LoadResource   # turn this module into an load resource plug
+        use PolicyWonk.Resource       # set up support for resources use PolicyWonk.Load           # turn this module into an load resource plug

-        def load_resource( _conn, :user, %{"id" => user_id} ) do
+        def resource( _conn, :user, %{"id" => user_id} ) do
           case MyApp.Account.get_user(user_id) do
             nil ->  {:error, :user}
             %MyApp.Account.User{} = user -> {:ok, :user, user}
           end
         end

-        def load_error(conn, _resource_id) do
+        def resource_error(conn, _resource_id) do
           MyAppWeb.ErrorHandlers.resource_not_found( conn )
         end
       end

-See the the `PolicyWonk.Loader` documentation for details.
+See the the `PolicyWonk.Resource` documentation for details.

 ## Documentation